jh3nd3rs0n/jargyle/README.md

             The space separated list of socket settings for the listen socket

         socks5.onBind.relayBufferSize=INTEGER_BETWEEN_1_AND_2147483647
-            The buffer size in bytes for relaying the data (default is 1024)
+            The buffer size in bytes for relaying the data

         socks5.onBind.relayIdleTimeout=INTEGER_BETWEEN_1_AND_2147483647
-            The timeout in milliseconds on relaying no data (default is 60000)
+            The timeout in milliseconds on relaying no data

         socks5.onBind.relayInboundBandwidthLimit=INTEGER_BETWEEN_1_AND_2147483647
             The upper limit on bandwidth in bytes per second of receiving inbound data to be relayed